 The past is never dead.
 It is not even past. ~William Faulkner

 I am the daughter of a Partition survivor.
-The India/Pakistan Partition, marked on August 15,
+The India/Pakistan Partition marked on August 15,

-Now as survivors of the 1947 Partition are dying from old age, their stories are being archived by the 1947 Partition Archive who is cataloguing details of what survivors went through and witnessed.
+Now as survivors of the 1947 Partition are dying from old age, their stories are being archived by the 1947 Partition Archive who is cataloging details of what survivors went through and witnessed.
 It has raised awareness of the important and thus far unacknowledged effects of the transmission of trauma in their offspring and beyond, an important field of scientific and psychological study now underway.

 Generational trauma is real.
 The field of epigenetics proves this.
-Those who descended from parents, grandparents and beyond who survived war trauma, massacres, refugee camps, famines, or even singular extreme traumatic experiences, have had those trauma memories, symptoms and sensations transmitted through genes into our biology and feeling function.
+Those who descended from parents, grandparents, and beyond who survived war trauma, massacres, refugee camps, famines, or even singular extreme traumatic experiences, have had those trauma memories, symptoms, and sensations transmitted through genes into our biology and feeling function.

-Dr. Shaili Jain, a psychiatrist and author of The Unspeakable Mind, an expert in generational trauma states:
+Dr. Shaili Jain, a psychiatrist, and author of The Unspeakable Mind, an expert in generational trauma states:

-”The science of epigenetic refers to how PTSD may possibly alter the way genes express themselves in a trauma survivor and how such alterations can then be inherited by children on a cellular level and alter their neurons, brain molecules, neuroanatomy and genes.
-These epigenetic changes are transmitted to children by a process called “intergenerational transmission” by having a negative impact on the parents’ sperm or egg quality or impacting the mother while she is pregnant.
+”The science of epigenetic refers to how PTSD may possibly alter the way genes express themselves in a trauma survivor and how such alterations can then be inherited by children on a cellular level and alter their neurons, brain molecules, neuroanatomy, and genes.
+These epigenetic changes are transmitted to children by a process called “intergenerational transmission” by having a negative impact on the parent’s sperm or egg quality or impacting the mother while she is pregnant.
 These children then carry the sorrows in their blood.”

 Rachel Yehuda, PhD, a researcher of generational trauma has shown that the children of Holocaust survivors carry forth the emotional pain of their parents.
 She has found evidence of this transmission in their DNA in gene FKBP5 and has found tags in one region of a gene associated with the regulation of stress hormones, known to be affected by trauma.
 Her team found epigenetic tags on the same part of this gene in both Holocaust survivors and their offspring, the same correlation not found in any of the control group and their children.

-Since we live in a culture that denies emotions, where deep feeling is seen as a distraction or a weakness, when deep or amplified feelings arise in us they are pathologized, discounted, palliated, or denied perpetuating the cycle of continued transmission down the generations.
-My sense from my own experience as a Partition survivor’s daughter is the transmission is amplified and surfaces in the biology, manifesting in the lives of the generational lineage.
+Since we live in a culture that denies emotions, where the deep feeling is seen as a distraction or a weakness when deep or amplified feelings arise in us they are pathologized, discounted, palliated, or denied perpetuating the cycle of continued transmission down the generations.
+My sense from my own experience as a Partition survivor’s daughter is the transmission is amplified and surfaces in biology, manifesting in the lives of the generational lineage.